KHEngineering/RoboRio/faq/fms.md

 * Windows
   - mDNS resolver is installed with NI/FIRST software
-  - iTunes uses mDNS and installs a resolver if your windows machine has iTunes.
+  - iTunes uses mDNS and installs a resolver if your Windows machine has iTunes.
 * Linux
   - Most Linux distros have a mDNS resolver installed by default such as Ubuntu or Mint, if not
   - Install nss-mDNS or Avahi or Zeroconf